JoieCatz/JoieCatz/README.md

 ## HELLO EVERYONE! ##

 - 👋 Hi, I’m @JoieCatz
-- 👀 I’m interested in being interested
+- 👀 I’m interested in many things IT
 - 🌱 I’m currently learning the complexities of the real world